 His first vineyard was inherited from his family in the village of El Pego in 2008.
 This site, called Aciano in honor of his grandfather, totals 3 ha of mainly Tempranillo at an elevation of 710m and planted on a unique terroir for the DO – sand.
 This sandy soil is resistant to phylloxera which is why these ungrafted vines, planted in 1919, have survived to this day.
 Since taking over this site, Alvar has farmed it organically, waiting until 2011 to make his first vintage.

-Having left his native DO with the purchase of Vagüera, Alvar became interested in the nearby and newly created DO of Arribes.
+Having left his native DO with the purchase of Vagüera, Alvar became interested in the nearby and newly created DO of Arribes and the surrounding area.
 Officially recognized in 2007, Arribes is where the Duero becomes the Douro as it carves a steep valley out of the granitic mountains forming the border between Spain and Portugal.
 Here he found not only soils reminiscent of the Gredos – granitic sand with a lot of mica – but a range of indigenous varieties capable of expressing elegance and freshness.
 Near the town of Fermoselle, Alvar located a vineyard, Camino de los Arrieros, of 40-60 year old vines of Juan Garcia, Rufete Trincadeira Preta, Bastardo as well as some other unidentified varieties.
 Just outside the boundaries of Arribes Alvaro has identified two additional, tiny, enclosed vineyards – Las Vidres planted with Doña Blanca and Yavallo planted with Bastardo, Rufete, Tincadeira Preta, Mencia and Doña Blanca.